microprediction/monteprediction/TFRO.md

 # Thanks for reaching out stranger
 This is my current "hey nice to connect on Linked-In" page where I try to avoid repetition.
 It's good to connect to smart people and improve feed quality.
 Thanks for that.
 Profuse apologies if I flicked this to you absent mindedly while watching Gossip Girl with my daughter and we actually know each other!
-And, if we haven't talked in a while the update is that I've joined forces with Crunch per my [post](https://www.linkedin.com/posts/petercotton_artificialintelligence-ai-forex-activity-7237212886308122624-bZLA?utm_source=share&utm_medium=member_desktop) and the [crunch discord](https://discord.gg/6WZTsC43) is not a bad place to find me.
+And, if we haven't talked in a while the update is that I've joined forces with Crunch per my [post](https://www.linkedin.com/posts/petercotton_artificialintelligence-ai-forex-activity-7237212886308122624-bZLA?utm_source=share&utm_medium=member_desktop)

 ## Stuff I've written ([home page](https://github.com/microprediction/home))